 This easy quince jelly recipe is sweet and smooth.
-It’s delicious on spread on pancakes, toast, or with crackers and cheese.
+It’s delicious as a spread on pancakes, toast, or with crackers and cheese.

 This post shows how to make quince jelly, one that is sweet and floral and scented with vanilla.
-Quince jelly is simple to make, in fact, it is one of the easiest how to preserve quince ways, as it doesn’t require any peeling or coring.
+Quince jelly is simple to make, in fact, it is one of the easiest ways to preserve quince, as it doesn’t require any peeling or coring.

 You can’t eat quince raw though, they’re much too astringent.
 However, they bake, poach and stew well, and make fantastic jelly.
 The quince is very high in pectin which is how the jelly can set so beautifully.

 How to make Quince Jelly

-In today’s post, I’ll walk through how to make quince jelly with vanilla.
+In today’s post, I’ll walk through how to make easy quince jelly with vanilla.
 If you want to make it pure quince jelly, just omit the vanilla.

 Quince jelly is made by simmering quince pieces in water until they are very soft.
 I add a lemon at this stage too for extra flavour.